ratwolfzero/hopalong_python/README.md

 ## Color Mapping

-For both versions, pixels are color-coded based on the number of hits they receive:

-Multiple Hits: Pixels that are hit multiple times are assigned colors according to their "density", with a gradient showing the intensity—from no hits to maximum density.
+In both versions of the programm (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
+However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
+Instead, they are mapped to integer pixel coordinates on the image.

+### Pixel Hit Counts

+As each trajectory point is generated, it is mapped to a corresponding pixel by converting its floating-point coordinates to integer values.
+This mapping results in certain pixels being "hit" multiple times, creating areas of varying density within the image.

+### ultiple Hits

+Pixels with higher hit counts are color-coded to reflect their density.
+The program uses Matplotlib's 'hot' colormap, which applies a gradient that transitions from dark (low hit count) to bright (high hit count), effectively visualizing areas of higher activity within the attractor.

+### Handling High Density

+Matplotlib scales the hit counts to fit within the colormap's finite range of colors using normalization.
+If a pixel's hit count exceeds the maximum value set for the colormap, it is mapped to the highest color available in the colormap.
+This means that extremely high-density pixels will all appear in the brightest color, ensuring the full range of densities is represented, but without repeating colors.

 ## Additional Features